hoopdad/hoopdad.github.io/docs/ai/_posts/2024-07-30-File-loading-with-AWS-and-Snowflake.md

 title:  "File Loading with AWS and Snowflake"
 ---

-This follows a hypotehtical use case of creating a CSV file locally, then using Amazon S3 to stage the file for Snowflake, finally importing it into Snowflake.
+This follows a hypothetical use case of creating a CSV file locally, then using Amazon S3 to stage the file for Snowflake, finally importing it into Snowflake.

 ## Benefits of the Approach